apehex/tokun/articles/unicode.md

 <img src=".images/tiktoken/russian.gpt4o.png" width="75%" style="margin: auto;"/>

-LLMs are only aware of the index values on the right and lose the information on token composition.
+LLMs are only aware of the index values on the right side and lose the information on token composition.

 Imagine using a [unique symbol for every number and word variation][twitter-karpathy-emojis]!